gitbls/pktables/README.md

 ### Linux

+Here are two ways to get a knock client for Linux
+* Use `sudo apt install knockd`.
+This will install the client `knock` as well as the knockd service (small and installed disabled).
-See portknock.py on this GitHub
+* See portknock.py on this GitHub

 ### Windows

 See portknock.py in this GitHub.
 Works well with WSL2, Presumably would work from native Windows if Python is installed, but I have not tested this.

+As above for Linux (OK...Debian and derivatives), `sudo apt install knockd` also installs the `knock` client

 If you need a GUI, I can't help you, but if you find one that you think works well, let me know and i'll add it to this document.